Chapter 1: SCHOOL’S OUT

 I ran my fingers through my long brown hair and messed it up a bit.
-“There, better?”
-I asked, flipping it over my shoulder.
-I felt the end of my hair down at the waist line of my low cut jeans.
+“There.
+Better?”
+I flipped it over my shoulder.
+I felt the end of my hair brush along the waistline of my low-cut jeans.

-“Totally” he said, reaching into his pocket.
-“Besides, you won’t want to look like a stressed out librarian when you’re on stage,” he continued, as he pulled out a folded piece of paper from his jeans.
+“Totally.”
+He reached into his pocket.
+“Besides, you won’t want to look like a stressed-out librarian when you’re on stage,” he continued, as he pulled out a folded piece of paper from his jeans.

 “What are you talking about?”
-Candice said slowly, as I took the paper from Connor.
+Candice asked slowly, as I took the paper from Connor.

 I opened it and gasped.
 It was the casting list for the school play, RENT, and I was one of the lead characters.

 “Holy fuck!”
 I yelled.
 I threw my arms around Connor and kissed him.
 “I got in!
 I play Mimi!”
 I let go and turned to Candice and Fuzzy.
 Candice grabbed the paper and Fuzzy hugged me.
-“I got in, I got in!”
-I squealed.
-I was now jumping up and down, clapping my hands.
+“I got in!
+I got in!”
+I squealed, jumping up and down and clapping my hands.